Last Updated on October 7, 2021 by Sarah

 2 – Formaldehyde

 This suspected carcinogen is typically used as a preservative and steriliser.
 It’s often added to nail hardeners and coloured nail polishes.
 It’s been banned, recalled or restricted from use in cosmetics in some countries outside the US.

 3 – Dibutyl phthalate (DBP)

-The European Union bans DBP in cosmetics, as well as in childcare articles and toys, as it is one of a range of phthalates linked to a host of possible adverse health effects, including asthma and male fertility issues.
+The European Union bans DBP in cosmetics, as it’s one of a range of phthalates linked to a range of possible adverse health effects, including asthma and male fertility issues.

 Other chemicals often lurking in nail polish, which have been raised as ‘chemicals of concern’ by the California Safe Cosmetics Program, include:

 Whist many brands have now removed ingredients such as formaldehyde, it’s still common to find harsh chemicals in many nail polishes.

 Ever wondered why staff in nail salons wear masks, that’s the chemicals.
 The very same chemicals that release a host of harmful VOCS into the air, which we then inhale.

 So it’s usually best to do your research and check nail polish ingredients before you buy.
 Especially the 3 key chemicals above.